 Category: Each post needs a category, which is like a folder of similar posts.
 Always pick one category for each post; don’t use the default of “uncategorized.”
 We want a handful of carefully considered categories, appropriate to our blog’s theme.
 I recommend at least three but no more than eight.
 Using categories focuses our thoughts, organizes our work, and helps readers find related posts.
 Plus, I understand categories help search engines.

-Most bloggers focus on content, but give little thought to title, may sometimes use a category, and usually skip tags.
-Yes, these extra considerations may distract from writing great content, but with practice they will come quickly and take little extra time.
+Most bloggers focus on content, but give little thought to the title, may sometimes use a category, and usually skip tags.
+Yes, these extra considerations may distract from writing great content, but with practice, they will come quickly and take little extra time.

 Which of these four elements do you struggle with?
 What advice would you add?